Wouldn’t it be amazing if you could automate all your emails? And never have to type out another introduction email or thank you email again?

 In this example by SumDay, an online saving and investment site, users must take action (add money) to get value and ultimately use the product.

 Marketing automation tracks the activity and behavior of the people in your contact base, so you can easily bucket them together based on different criteria.
-For example, you could create a group of people who haven’t made a purchase in the last 6 months and send them an email.
-Or, you could create a group of people who have bought something or engaged with your app/website in the past week.
+For example, you could create a group of clients who haven’t been heard from in the last 6 months and send them an email.
+Or, you could create a group of clients who have bought one of your entry-level courses or engaged with your app/website in the past week.
 With all these possible segmentation options, where is the sweet spot?

 We all know that it’s incredibly hard to change behavior and sentiment.
 In reality, sending one email to a group of people who haven’t purchased anything from your website probably won’t do anything (other than annoy them).
 On the other hand, it’s very easy to encourage behavior that is already happening (example: when you are already eating one cookie, how easy is it to persuade you to have another?).